Updated: Jun 2

 The environments in which we live and work in have a profound effect on our physical and psychological well-being, this is no different for people living in care environments.
 In fact, the environment in which someone with dementia is living can greatly affect them.
-Dementia friendly design can make a real difference in improving the quality of life for care home residents that live with dementia.
+Dementia friendly interior design can make a real difference in improving the quality of life for care home residents that live with dementia.
 There are a number of aspects that need to be considered in order to make an environment dementia friendly.

 Lighting – Good lighting is essential for residents living with dementia.
 Studies by The University of Sterling show that dementia appropriate lighting in care homes can lead to a reduction in the number and severity of falls, improved user orientation and participation, reduction in distressed behaviour and improved sleep and overall health.
 It is recommended that daylight should be used wherever possible and light fittings with higher light output ratio and bulbs that provide a warm light as opposed to a cold white light.